 With nutritious yet accessible ingredients, these easy Oatmeal Bars are a yummy snack or breakfast to share with the kids.
 They have carrots and blueberries, plus whole grains and protein.
-They’re so yummy…and made without eggs or dairy for friends with allergies.
+They’re so delicious…and are made without eggs or dairy for friends with allergies.

 These healthy baked Oatmeal Bars are one of my favorite ways to serve up a lot of nutrients in an easy-to-eat format.
 The carrots blend into the batter so while you can see them, the aren’t an obvious texture distraction.
 The blueberries add some sweetness and vitamins.
 The combo of the two really adds such yummy flavor.

 We love these for snack time and also breakfast.
-I like to pair them with a smoothie, yogurt, or a hard-cooked or scrambled egg.
+I like to pair them with a toddler smoothie, yogurt for babies or toddlers, or cooked eggs.
 Or sometimes just water, depending on hunger levels.

 Your toddler won’t eat?
 Help is here!